FedOptima: Optimizing Resource Utilization in Federated Learning: Introduction

 However, the above categories reduce idle time either on the server or devices, but not simultaneously (see Section~\ref{subsec:problem}).
-Simply combining OFL and AFL methods is not sufficient as the combination inherits the limitations of OFL and AFL.
-As such, it introduces large communication overheads, is not scalable, and certain devices disproportionately contribute to training, which increases idle time and reduces model accuracy (Section~\ref{subsec:challenge}).
+Simply combining OFL and AFL methods is inadequate as the combination inherits the limitations of both.
+As such, it is not scalable, and furthermore it introduces large communication overheads and imbalances the contributions of individual devices.
+These increase idle time and reduce model accuracy (Section~\ref{subsec:challenge}).
 To address these challenges, this paper proposes a resource utilization-optimized FL system, \MethodName.

-\textbf{Our solution}: \MethodName\ is novel in synergistically combining asynchronous distributed training on devices and centralized training on server to simultaneously reduce the server and device idle time.
-Each device trains a part of the DNN consisting of initial layers, which is made independent of the server by using an auxiliary network that computes a local loss.
+\textbf{Our solution}: \di{\MethodName\ proposes a training mechanism to simultaneously address Type~I and Type~II idle time (Section~\ref{subsec:challenge}).
+In particular, \MethodName\ combines (i) the asynchronous aggregation of models on the devices to mitigate stragglers, and (ii) gradient-free model offloading and centralized training on the server to mitigate server--device task dependency, where a straightforward combination of OFL and AFL is inadequate.} Each device trains a part of the DNN consisting of initial layers, which is made independent of the server by using an auxiliary network that computes a local loss.
 The on-device DNNs are aggregated asynchronously, ensuring that training on any device is independent of other devices.
-The server trains the rest of the DNN in a centralized manner to improve server utilization and model accuracy.
+The server trains the rest of the DNN in a centralized manner to improve utilization and model accuracy.

 Evaluation on a range of models and datasets highlights that compared to the best results of four OFL and AFL baselines on multiple testbeds, \MethodName\ achieves higher or comparable accuracy, accelerates training by 1.9$\times$ to 21.8$\times$, reduces server and device idle time by up to 93.9\% and 81.8\%, respectively, and increases throughput by 1.1$\times$ to 2.0$\times$.
+Our \textbf{research contributions} are: